kennetchaz/symmetric-typing/downloads/niro/linux/README.md

-To try the niro layout on Linux you can use the `xmodmap` definition in this folder.
-Just try this command and keep your Solemak cheatsheet near you:
+To try the Niro layout on Linux you can use the `xmodmap` definition in this folder.

     $ xmodmap niro.xmodmap